Syrian Desert campaign (2017–2024): 2020

 IS attacks continued throughout 2019 and into 2020.
 Between March 2019 and October 2020, 792 pro-government and 397 IS militants had been killed in the fighting in the desert.
 Government fatalities included 140 Iranian-led fighters and two Russians.
 11 civilians were also killed.

 In February 2020, the SAA, backed by Russian military units, launched an offensive to capture Jebel Bishri and its surrounding regions, which had been under IS control since April 2019.
 This offensive coincided with an NDF offensive to clear out IS forces from the southeast Raqqa Governorate region.
 In early March, the SAA managed to clear the Jebel Bishri and its environs, including al-Kawm; however, IS attacks continued in the region, with the majority of IS forces apparently having relocated during the offensive.

 IS attacked pro-government forces in al-Sukhna in the Syrian Desert on 9 April 2020.
 More than twenty fighters on each side were killed.

 In early July, 18 pro-government fighters and 26 IS militants were killed, after a jihadist assault on government positions near al-Sukhna.

 Syrian Observatory for Human Rights activists monitored an armed attack by unknown gunmen in August, believed to be carried out by IS cells, a vehicle affiliated to government-backed militias in the area between Al-Tabani and Ma’adan in southern Al-Raqqah was targeted.
 The attack resulted in the death of the “head of Al-Tabani district” and two othergovernment-backed militiamen.

-On 18 August, an IED planted by unknown assailants, targeting a Russian convoy on a side road near Deir Ezzor exploded killing a Russian Major General and left three soldiers injured, one of which died almost a month later.
+On 18 August, an IED planted by unknown assailants, targeting a Russian convoy on a side road near Deir Ezzor exploded killing a Russian Major General Vyacheslav Gladkikh and left three soldiers injured, one of which died almost a month later.
 Russia held IS responsible even though no group claimed responsibility the attack.
-On the same day, the Russian and Syrian air forces carried out a large-scale joint operation aimed at wiping out ISIS cells across the Syrian Desert.
+On the same day, the Russian and Syrian air forces carried out a large-scale joint operation aimed at wiping out IS cells across the Syrian Desert.
 According to Russia, the operation killed 327 IS militants, destroyed 134 shelters, 17 observation points, 7 stores of ammunition and 5 underground warehouses for weapons and ammunition from 18 to 24 August.